zaczhou0928/recipeanalysis/README.md

 Nutrition column is also dropped because it is no longer needed as we have extracted out each individual value and formed new columns.

-Finally we dropped other columns, 'name', 'contributor_id', 'submitted', 'tags', 'description', that are irrelevant for our analysis.
+Finally we dropped other columns, 'name', 'contributor_id', 'submitted', 'tags', that are irrelevant for our analysis.

 ### Cleaning Outliers